 In 1957, Russell Kirsch scanned the first image to a computer and helped jumpstart the information technology revolution.
 From that first scan came faxes, packaging barcodes, desktop publishing, digital photography, CAT scans and a plethora of other imaging technologies, many of which changed the way people worked.

-By the 1990’s, as resolution improved, most businesses were utilizing scanners to turn their photos and physical documents into digital copies, but documents still needed to be manually handled, sorted and filed once they were scanned.
-This time-consuming, tedious process, limited the utility of the technology.
+By the 1990s, as resolution improved, most businesses were utilizing data capture solutions to turn their photos and physical documents into digital copies, but documents still needed to be manually handled, sorted, and filed once they were scanned.
+This time-consuming, tedious process, limited the utility of imaging technologies.
 Organizations were already looking for simpler, more productive ways to digitize and manage their documents.

 First introduced as a tool for the visually impaired, Optical Character Recognition (OCR) took the written word and converted it to a digital form, with the computer recognizing text and even being able to read aloud.
-Over the years this technology has adapted and grown, and can now complete many common business practices, including data entry, automatic recognition and information extraction from documents.
-Many organizations use this technology to index and sort information into databases and hierarchies and to support sophisticated retention schedules, freeing up their employees’ time for more strategic initiatives.
+Over the years, these data capture solutions have adapted and grown.
+These solutions can now complete many common business practices, including data entry, automatic recognition, and information extraction from documents.
+Many organizations use this imaging solution to index and sort information into databases and hierarchies and to support sophisticated retention schedules, freeing up their employees’ time for more strategic initiatives.